Inferior thyroid artery: Branches

+The glandular branches are supply the inferior and posterior portions of the thyroid gland.
+They anastomose with the ipsilateral superior thyroid artery, and the contralateral inferior thyroid artery.
+The ascending branch supplies the parathyroid gland as well.

 Clinical significance

 The relationship between the recurrent laryngeal nerve and inferior thyroid artery is highly variable.

 The recurrent laryngeal nerve passes upward generally behind, but occasionally in front of, the inferior thyroid artery.
 This makes it vulnerable to injury during surgery that involves ligating the inferior thyroid artery, such as excision of the lower pole of the thyroid gland.
 Also as the parathyroid is mainly supplied by inferior thyroid artery accidental ligation during thyroidectomy can cause hypoparathyroidism.

 The injection of dye into the inferior thyroid artery can be used as an alternate method in identification the recurrent laryngeal nerve.